core-coin/go-core/README.md

 ## Building the source

-Building `gocore` requires both a Go (version 1.13 or later) and a C compiler.
+Building `gocore` requires both a Go (version 1.14 or later) and C/C++ compiler.
 You can install them using your favorite package manager.
 Once the dependencies are installed, run

+### To build gocore on Linux or Mac
 ```shell
 make gocore
 ```